CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/55.png)

-10. Now double click on either Word or Excel application that you want to access.
-Here we are selecting **Excel**.
+10. The WVD dashboard will launch, then double click on Excel application to access it.

    ![ws name.](media/excel.png)